TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 ---

 - Tutorial levels
+    - Walking
+    - First weapon
         - Choosing with numbers (have to for akimbo)
         - Holster/previous weapon
             - Maybe the green areas could teleport when they detect step completion to mash several steps into a single level
+        - Toggle laser, show which surface is shoot through
     - Akimbo
+    - Knives:
+        - Kill with primary/secondary, could be just one level
-    - Knives: throwing especially with scroll down/up
+        - throwing especially with scroll down/up
-    - Toggle laser
     - Ricochets

 - Settings: split Gameplay tab into HUD and Rendering (or idk name it somehow else)